1. About cetirizine

 - sore throat

-Children are more likely to get diarrhoea or cold-like symptoms of the nose than adults.
+Children are more likely to get diarrhoea, sneezing or a blocked and runny nose than adults.

 Serious side effects